moja-global/mentorship/google-summer-of-code/GSOC-2023-Ideas.md

 This project entails the following:

 - Researching performant algorithms for database aggregation and geospatial operations.
-- Extending exisiting Google Earth Engine scripts to prototype different solutions.
+- Extending existing Google Earth Engine scripts to prototype different solutions.
 - Calculate and evaluate the expected performance of the proposed solution.
-- Demonstrate the scaling of the solution from a example subset to a large (85 GB) benchmark dataset.
+- Demonstrate the solution's scaling from an example subset to a large (85 GB) benchmark dataset.

 ### Technical skills

-During this project, the developer will work with the Implementation working group under the Technical Steering Committee (TSC) on improving the performance of post-processing and visualisation pipelines.
-Experience with PostgresSQL (or alternative databases), Google Earth Engine and PostGIS or geopandas is preferred.
-Understanding carbon modelling and the GCBM is be preferred but optional.
+During this project, the developer will work with the Implementation working group under the Technical Steering Committee (TSC) on improving the performance of post-processing and visualization pipelines.
+Experience with PostgreSQL (or alternative databases), Google Earth Engine, PostGIS, or geopandas is preferred.
+Understanding carbon modeling and the GCBM is preferred but optional.

 ### Resources